BASF shows sensitivity of LabLogic's Active Counting Mode

 "Although the Beta-RAM 5 in Standard Mode is satisfactory for much routine work, in difficult cases ACM generates chromatograms with peaks that are clearly defined against surrounding noise, which equates to a superior signal to noise ratio and a much-improved Limit Of Detection (LOD)."

-The ACM system actively monitors run conditions and optimizes them in real time ensuring that optimal performance in terms of signal to noise ratio and resolution are maintained at all times.
+The ACM system actively monitors run conditions and optimises them in real time ensuring that optimal performance in terms of signal to noise ratio and resolution are maintained at all times.

 Dr Huns Nejad, senior research associate at the BASF Agricultural Products Division at Research Triangle Park, North Carolina, describes the companys experience of Beta-RAM 5 with ACM: